-We recently spoke with Uzoma Anyigbo, Aircraft Maintenance Engineer Apprentice at British Airways.
+We recently spoke with Uzoma Anyigbo, an Aircraft Maintenance Engineer Apprentice at British Airways.
 He explained what made him pursue a career in engineering, what his apprenticeship has been like so far, and some great tips for those taking the first steps towards an engineering career.

 What made you decide to pursue a career in engineering?